-Mosese’s debut feature premiered this year in the Berlinale’s Forum section, and screens this week at the Durban Intl.
-Film Festival.
-His second film, “This Is Not a Burial, It’s a Resurrection,” was selected for the Venice Biennale College Cinema in 2018 and will premiere at the 76th Venice Intl.
+Mosese’s debut feature premiered this year in the Berlinale’s Forum section, and screens this week at the Marrakech Film Festival.
+His second film, “This Is Not a Burial, It’s a Resurrection,” was selected for the Venice Biennale College Cinema in 2018 and premiered at the 76th Venice Intl.
 Film Festival.
 The director spoke to Variety about how the experience of living in Europe has shaped his perceptions about Africa, the potential healing power of art, and why the African continent is “in the process of becoming.”

 You were raised in Lesotho but moved to Berlin.
 How did the experience of being a foreigner, an outsider in a strange land, shape the thoughts and emotions that you explore in a film that you describe as a “lament”?